sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - Maximizing the release of Government of Canada open data (structured data) and open information (unstructured documents and multi-media assets) under an open and unrestrictive licence.

+### Digital Operations Strategic Plan: 2018-2022

+The [Digital Operations Strategic Plan 2018-2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/digital-operations-strategic-plan-2018-2022.html) is the third iteration in the GC's strategic planning process for how we manage technology and technological change in government.
+It sets and provides insight into the government's digital direction.
+Departments and agencies, chief information officers (CIOs) and officials should consider it as direction from the CIO of Canada.
+In addition, while broader in scope, this Strategic Plan should be interpreted as the government's annual strategic plan for information management (IM) and information technology (IT) according to subsection 6.4.2 of the Policy on the Management of Information Technology.
+Some strategic actions are:

+- 2.1 Open government - Open data and Open by default
+- 2.2 Collaborating with Canadians
+- 4.4 IT Modernization - Introduce a strategy for use of OSS and open standards

+### Open First Whitepaper

+The [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html) was written by the Treasury Board of Canada Secretariat to unpack and get into the details on the subject of "Open" in order to inform a few initiatives, including the new GC Enterprise Architecture Review Board (EARB) in setting standards (open standards, open source software (OSS)) that would influence our technological ecosystem as well as our Information Management - Information Technology (IM-IT) practices.

+The Whitepaper has sections on open standards, OSS use, OSS contribution, open markets and open culture.
+Definitions, benefits and risks are explored for each section.

 ### ESDC OSS Framework

 The [ESDC OSS Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed at ESDC EARB on March 16th 2020, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.